collindching/collinching.github.io/_pages/thoughts.md

 - Have specific goals
 - Have a plan
-- Thrive outside your comfort zone
+- Think realistically
-- But think realistically
+- Approach challenges as opportunities to learn
 - Don't give up
 - Don't take things personally